 Where ∆n is the difference in refractive index between the absorbed layer and the surrounding medium, and d is the thickness of the absorbed layer.

 The smaller decay length of SPR versus LSPR is illustrated in the image below.
-This smaller sensing volume means that LSPR is more sensitive to molecular binding and less sensitive to bulk effects.
-The smaller decay length and sensitivity associated with LSPR reduces artifacts caused by external variables such as temperature drift or buffer refractive index changes.
+This smaller confined sensing volume means that LSPR is more sensitive to molecular binding events at the surface.
+The smaller decay length and lower sensitivity associated with LSPR reduces artifacts caused by external variables such as temperature drift or buffer refractive index changes.